Expatria-Technologies/flexihal_atc/README.md

 Automatic tool change plugin for [grblHal](https://www.grbl.org/what-is-grblhal) based on the plugin code from rcp1 and rvlotta.

+To use set ATC_ENABLE=2 in platformio.ini or similar project setup.

 ## Todo

 - [X] Add commands to clamp and unclamp the drawbar.